makinacorpus/DbToolsBundle/docs/content/contribute/pack.md

 To ask your package to be part of official list, [open an issue on the packs-status repository](https://github.com/DbToolsBundle/packs-status/issues).

 :::info
-Note that to have your pack becoming an official one, you will need to transfere the repository to the [DbToolsBundle Organization](https://github.com/DbToolsBundle).
+Note that to have your pack becoming an official one, you will need to transfer the repository to the [DbToolsBundle Organization](https://github.com/DbToolsBundle).
 :::